jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/intel-hwa-tutorial.md

   :::

 ### OneVPL And MediaSDK

 [OneVPL](https://github.com/oneapi-src/oneVPL) is a new QSV implementation to supersede [MediaSDK](https://github.com/Intel-Media-SDK/MediaSDK).
 Both provide the Quick Sync Video (QSV) runtime.

-Intel supports OneVPL on Gen 12+ graphics (11th Gen Core and newer processor, namly Tiger Lake & Rocket Lake).
+Intel supports OneVPL on Gen 12+ graphics (11th Gen Core and newer processor, namely Tiger Lake & Rocket Lake).

 :::note

-The most notable difference is that OneVPL supports the new AV1 hardware encoder on ARC GPU.
+- The most notable difference is that OneVPL supports the new AV1 hardware encoder on ARC GPU.

-[FFmpeg 6.0](http://ffmpeg.org/download.html#release_6.0) enables OneVPL.
+- [FFmpeg 6.0](http://ffmpeg.org/download.html#release_6.0) enables OneVPL.
 This process is seamless for the end users.

 :::

 ### ARC GPU Support